 Essentially, the change in seasons brings with it a gradual, creeping depression, and a condition known as SAD.
 Don't be fooled though, this sort of depression and anxiety is not an overnight phenomenon.
 You will likely begin to notice certain symptoms creeping in, like getting out of bed becoming a bit of a struggle, then fatigue setting in and you find yourself lethargic and lazy.
 You will constantly be heading to the fridge as comfort food beckons, but then you begin to gain weight and you just have a complete lack of motivation.

 So, by staying indoors you are exacerbating the symptoms.
-During the winter months, in northern hemisphere countries, the amount of sunlight exposure we enjoy is very limited – especially if we’re office based and traveling to and from work in the dark.
-The lack of sunlight may prevent the hypothalamus, a part of your brain, working effectively, which can effect production of the hormone Melatonin (this makes you feel sleepy – those of us with SAD produce more), a hormone called Serotonin (this affects your mood, appetite, and sleep, if this is out of balance you’ll feel depressed) and your natural body clock (circadian rhythm).
-Your body uses sunlight to time important functions, like waking or getting off to sleep.
+During the winter months, in northern hemisphere countries, the amount of sunlight exposure we enjoy is very limited – especially if we’re office-based and travelling to and from work in the dark.
+The lack of sunlight may prevent the hypothalamus, a part of your brain, working effectively, which can affect the production of the hormone Melatonin (this makes you feel sleepy – those of us with SAD produce more), a hormone called Serotonin (this affects your mood, appetite, and sleep, if this is out of balance you’ll feel depressed) and your natural body clock (circadian rhythm).
+Your body uses sunlight to time important functions, like walking or getting off to sleep.

 Are you suffering from the Winter Blues or Seasonal Affective Disorder?